SDU-eScience/Type3-Docs/src/software/easybuild.rst

 Easybuild
 =========

-All compilers, libraries and software available on the Type 3 system are installed and configured with `EasyBuild <https://easybuild.io/>`__.
+All compilers, libraries and software available on the system are installed and configured with `EasyBuild <https://easybuild.io/>`__.

 EasyBuild is a software build and installation framework written in Python, which allows to deploy and manage several scientific applications and tools on HPC systems.